-Our leadership embeds a culture that respects our 46 year history, embraces our values and inspires high performance.
-We are grateful to our highly engaged and talented team members for their resilience and dedication.
+Our leadership team embeds a culture that respects our 47 year history, embraces our values and inspires high performance.
+We are grateful to our talented team members for their dedication during the past year.

-I would like to take this opportunity to thank my fellow Directors for their valuable contribution to the Group.
+We would like to take this opportunity to thank our fellow Directors for their valuable contribution to the Group.
 We continue to benefit from the skills and experience consistently provided by our dedicated Board.

-With a strong leadership team, ably led by Managing Director & CEO Simon Morrison, and the dedication of our highly engaged people, I am confident that Shine is well placed for future success.
+With a strong leadership team and the dedication of our highly engaged people, we are confident that Shine is well placed for future success.